HiCATT image intensifier

 Image Intensifier Layout

 When the HiCATT is mounted to a lens or microscope, the incoming light (a) is focused onto the entrance window of the image intensifier (b).
-The image intensifier converts the optical image to electrons at the photocathode, amplifies this electron image at the micro-channel plate (MCP), and re-converts the electrons into photons at the anode screen.
+The image intensifier converts the optical image into electrons at the photocathode, amplifies this electron image using the micro-channel plate (MCP), and then reconverts the electrons into photons at the anode screen.
 The second image intensifier (booster, c) further amplifies the signal.
-At the output of the hybrid intensifier a relay objective (d) is mounted with a magnification that matches the intensifier to the high-speed camera sensor (e).
+At the output of the hybrid intensifier, a relay objective (d) is mounted, with magnification tailored to match the intensifier to the high-speed camera sensor (e).

 Spectral response and phosphor decay time